 There are an array of extra curricular clubs at both academies as well as day and residential trips which reinforce the learning taking place in the classroom and maximise opportunities for pupils to find something they excel at; thus improving self-esteem, raising aspirations and acting as a powerful incentive for pupils to work hard to reach their life goal

 Whole school events such as church services, European Day of languages, safer internet day, shared learning workshops between the partnership bring the whole academy/partnership community together and provide a memorable and meaningful context within which pupils can live their school’s values

-Pupils are encouraged to represent their school in a range of local sporting tournaments (hockey, basketball, athletics, netball, tennis, gymnastics).
+Pupils are encouraged to represent their academy in a range of local sporting tournaments (hockey, basketball, athletics, netball, tennis, gymnastics).

-The academies support a range of charities with money raised so far this year for the Royal British Legion, Children in Need.
+The academies support a range of charities including The Royal British Legion and Children in Need.